mesmacosta/java-certification/simulator-notes/README.md

 * An `static` inner class can't inherit from a non-static one.
 * On a string format for `printf()` the modifier `(` will enclose negative values with parentheses.
 * `private abstract` can be used in inner classes.
 Another inner class may extend the abstract one and implement the private method.
+* The mystery about generics - harder part of this subject - is this:
+    An variable declared as `List<? extends Number> l` may receive an `new ArrayList<Number>()` or an `new ArrayList<Integer>()` or an `new ArrayList<Short>`.
+Therefore, the compiler can't know what type of values the list can really hold!
+    This way, to be safe, the compiler won't let anything to be passed to the `add()` method.
+It's just invalid to call it!
+    If it's the other way around, the list is declared as `List<? super Number> l` the compiler knows that something like `new ArrayList<Number>` or `new ArrayList<Object>` will be atributed to the variable.
+At least the contract of `Number` will be respected.
+    In this case, the `add()` method is valid for any value that passes the test of `instanceof Number`.
+In other words, any object of `Number` or it's children.
+* The order of steps executed on initialization of an object is:
+    - Start the constructor.
+    - Call the parent's constructor.
+    - Initialize all properties with their default values.
+    - Execute all initialization blocks, in the order they appear.
+    - Proceed with constructor.
+    - By the end of this process all instance final variables should be initialized.
+* Like in C++, an `enum` is a lot like a class.
+It can even have a `main()` method!
+* `Thread.LOW_PRIORITY` and `Thread.HIGH_PRIORITY` aren't defined.
+The ones that are defined are `Thread.MIN_PRIORITY` and `Thread.MAX_PRIORITY`.
+* `new Thread(String)` is defined.
+* `goto` and `const` aren't in use but are reserved words.
+* `$JAVA_HOME/jre/lib/ext` is the place to put the jars that you don't want to specify in `classpath`.
+* `import java.lang.Integer.*` is valid.
+It's trying to import all static inner classes, then they could be used without specifying `Integer`, anymore.
+There are no public inner classes in `Integer`, but nevermind that :P
+* `Thread.sleep(long)` doesn't accept an `int`.
+Be careful!!
+* The `native` keyword means the implementation will be written in another language - such as platform-dependent C, for instance.
+Therefore, the declaration `public void native method()` is ok.
+* It's not ok for an message of an assert to have collateral effects.
+Asserts also shouldn't verify the values being passed as parameters to an public method.
+Asserts are appropriate to check the parameters being passed to private methods and to check the result of any method.
+* `String.replace(char, char)` and `StringBuilder.replace(int, int, String)` are equivalent.
+* On object deserialization, the first class in the hierarchy that isn't `Serializable` will have it's default (no-arg) constructor called.
+If it doesn't have one, an `InvalidClassException` will be called.
+* `Exception` and `Throwable` are both checked an unchecked at the same time.
+That happens because `RuntimeException` is a child of `Exception`, as well as any other checked exception.
+Also, `Exception` happens to be child of `Throwable`, which justifies the same behavior for it.
+    Consequences of this fact are:
+    - `try{} catch(Exception ex){}` is valid!
+Because `Exception` acts as an unchecked exception.
+    - `void method() { throw new Exception(); }` won't compile because the method isn't declared to throw anything.
+And `Exception` acts as checked.
+    Confusing!!!
+* `catch(SomeClass ex)`, for this statement to be valid `SomeClass`'s object must pass the `instanceof Throwable` test.
+* This is a very edge case: a final class array cannot be casted to an external interface array. dumbsayswhat???
+* `synchronized(null)` is a compile time error.
+Because the compiler knows!
+It just knows!

 ### Score